designbysuren/human-voice-skill/README.md

 ## Compatibility

-Works with Claude Code, Cursor, Windsurf, Opencode, and any agent that supports `.claude/skills/` directories with `SKILL.md` files.
+Works with Claude Code, Cursor, Windsurf, Opencode, and any agent that reads `.claude/skills/` directories.

 ---